 If you have an existing e-commerce store, a typical audit process with A360 would look something like this:

 Remediation: training and mentoring accordingly

 Maintenance: ongoing monitoring and rechecks

-Preview: support and advice on your designs
+A preview: support and advice on your designs from A360

-Enable: accessible processes — training, testing, QA
+Building with an accessible processes — training, testing, QA

 Launch: compliance support and monitoring provided during launch

 If you are building a new site, please don’t underestimate the importance of WCAG compliance; new websites are frequently targeted by plaintiffs.
 Luckily for you, however, it’s prime time to fix any accessibility issues that might surface in the audit — post-release fixes tend to be a lot more costly.
 To illustrate:

 Of course, there are additional steps you can take aside from the manual audit to help with compliance too.
 We’d recommend the following to supplement it: